-FINA406/415 2 credits/3 credits S This course allows the student access to a cohesive body of information connected with simultaneous components of subject and object making.
-A threeor six-hour seminar and/or studio explores the historical and contemporary models and contexts of artistic practice.
+FINA406/415 2 credits/3 credits This course allows the student access to a cohesive body of information connected with simultaneous components of subject and object making.
+A three- or six-hour seminar and/or studio explores the historical and contemporary models and contexts of artistic practice.

 See Fine Arts Department for additional course descriptions.
-Only certain courses will count for the Sustainability Minor.
-Please see the Interdisciplinary Studies Director.